I’m just someone who likes cooking and for whom sharing food is a form of expression. – Maya Angelou

 Heartwarming Coffee Blend

 This quick and easy recipe can be used for you and yours, to share with co-workers, or store in mason jars for a cute and simple holiday gift. (think teachers or the postman!)
+One of the best Christmas treats.

 What you’ll need: